-Electives - Students choose a total of five of the following options.
+Electives - Students choose a total of four or five from the following options.

 ULC304 - Fin de siècle I: Politics and Ideology

 A study of the political and ideological aspects of late nineteenth-century literary culture in France contextualized in terms of the major literary, intellectual, artistic and socio-political developments of the era, including the right-wing reaction against Republican culture and politics, attitudes towards fertility and gender issues, and anarchism (taught and assessed in French).